BostonDSA/actionnetwork_activist_sync/README.md

 ### Local Development

 Local development is possible with [LocalStack](https://github.com/localstack/localstack).
 The [terraform-dev](terraform-dev) dir will handle making the resources needed for development after the LocalStack is running.
-The [samples](samples) directory also has files useful for local develpment.
+The [samples](samples) directory also has files useful for local development.

 ### Unit Tests